Mississippi drivers can put flag minus rebel X on license

 Mississippians voted to keep the flag in a 2001 statewide election.
 However, several Mississippi cities and counties and all eight of the state's public universities have stopped flying it in recent years amid criticism that the battle emblem is a racist reminder of slavery and segregation.
 Supporters of the flag say it represents history.

 Bryant has said that if the Mississippi flag is going to be redesigned, the matter should be decided in another statewide election.
+His spokesman, Knox Graham, did not respond to questions left Wednesday by text and voicemail.

 Some homes and businesses in Mississippi already fly the Stennis design instead of the state flag.
 The artist said she still hopes her design will eventually gain official status and replace the one with the Confederate emblem.

-"Mississippians deserve a state flag that any Mississippian can fly without a moment's hesitation," she said.
+"Mississippians deserve a state flag that any Mississippian can fly without a moment's hesitation," Stennis said.

 Confederate symbols have been widely debated across the South, particularly since June 2015, when a white supremacist killed nine black worshippers at a church in Charleston, South Carolina; and August 2017, when violence erupted as white nationalists held a rally in Charlottesville, Virginia.